 Internet cafe’s are sadly a magnet for scammers.
 Firstly, all users in the cafe are using the same Network which makes it very easy to be hacked.
 Secondly, if you are using one of the cafe’s machines it could have been loaded with all manner of cyber software to record your passwords or even bank details.

-The best way to protect yourself is by using your own device, with a VPN (more below).
+The best way to protect yourself is by using your own device, with a good, reliable VPN (more below).

 If you don’t have your own device and have to use on the house machines the sadly you are bit more vulnerable.